zacharygarwood/Flounder/README.md

 ![Flounder](./img/flounder.png)

+## Overview
 Flounder is a UCI compatible chess engine created in Rust.
 Don't let its looks deceive you!

 ## Installation
 To build Flounder all you need to do is clone this repository and build a release.
-This will make an executable called `flounder.exe` in `target/release/'.
+This will make an executable called `flounder.exe` in `target/release/`.
 ```
 $ cargo build --release
 ```